Report a Lost or Found Cat or Dog

 Next, visit every shelter!

-Post flyer in the are where you lost your pet.
+Post a flyer in the area where you lost your pet.
 Notify friends and neighbors your pet is lost.

 Cats are often hiding.
 Get down on their level and look for potential hiding spots where they can be.